Feb 28, 2025Growers share concerns and 2025 vegetable disease control methods

 - Organic controls

-- The latest BMPs for downy mildew and various tomato diseases
+- The latest BMPs for down mildew and tomato diseases

 - Best timing of chemical applications

-Tomatoes, cucumbers, peppers, pumpkins, squash, cabbage, with onions, leafy greens, broccoli and melons tied for 7th place, with carrots, sweet corn, potatoes, cauliflower, strawberries, asparagus and sweet potatoes among the primary crops grown by respondents.
+Survey respondents reported growing a wide range of crops.
+Tomatoes, cucumbers, peppers, pumpkins, squash and cabbage topped the list, followed by onions, leafy greens, broccoli and melons.
+Carrots, sweet corn, potatoes, cauliflower, strawberries, asparagus and sweet potatoes also ranked among primary crops.

 — Doug Ohlemeier, Assistant Editor